reizio/reiz.io/paper/source/evaluation.md

 ## Conclusion

-On all three objectives, Reiz got all the matches as true-positive due to it's nature of being able to leverage syntax trees as well as other annotations that it could collect at pre-processing stage (such as node boundaries to report the exact location) unlike others where the source code is exercised like a regular textual document.
+On all three objectives, Reiz got all the matches as true-positive due to due to it's ability to leverage syntax tree structure as well as other annotations that it could collect at pre-processing stage (such as node boundaries to report the exact location) unlike others where the source code is exercised like a regular textual document.